webrecorder/browsertrix/docs/deploy/local.md

     MicroK8s uses its own container registry, running on port 32000.

     1. Set `export REGISTRY=localhost:32000/` and then run `./scripts/build-backend.sh` and/or `./scripts/build-frontend.sh` to rebuild the images into the MicroK8S registry.

     2. In `./chart/examples/local-config.yaml`, uncomment out one or both of the following lines to use the local images:

     ```
-    api_image: "localhost:32000/webrecorder/browsertrix-backend:latest"
+    backend_image: "localhost:32000/webrecorder/browsertrix-backend:latest"
-    nginx_image: "localhost:32000/webrecorder/browsertrix-frontend:latest"
+    frontend_image: "localhost:32000/webrecorder/browsertrix-frontend:latest"
     ```

 ??? tip "Minikube"